Ricc4rdo0107/RCPepTelegram/README.md

-mute - Set computer's volume to 0. full - Set computer's volume to 100. tralalerotralala - Plays italian brainrot.
+mute - Set computer's volume to 0. full - Set computer's volume to 100. tralalerotralala - Plays italian brainrot. cantopenadd - Adds process to cantopenlist. cantopenremove - Removes process from cantopenlist. cantopenmenu - Displays processes on cantopenlist, clicking them will remove them. clear - Removes all cv2 windows, closes webcam and removes temporary files.
 *sending a photo* - Displays the photo on the screen as a pop-up.
 *sending a photo with "/jumpscare" caption* - Will create a jumpscare with that photo.
+*sending a video with /setvideowallpaper as caption will play it as wallpaper(dont use long videos).
 *sending an audio/voice* - Will play the audio/voice in the background.
 *sending a file that ends with '.dd' - will execute it as duckyscript. (send /duckyhelp to get commands) You can run multiple commands at the same time by sending them in the same message but separated by a comma.
 For example this command: "/fullclip 10; /jumpscare" will start the recording, waits 5 seconds, then sends a jumpscare while recording screen and webcam
 ```
 ## Features
 - Screen Recording: Record the screen for a specified duration.
 - Webcam Recording: Record video from the webcam.